 - Increased risk of suicide or suicidal behavior

-Taking benzos more often, for longer periods, and in higher doses can increase the severity and duration of withdrawal.
-In cases of mild addiction, detox from benzodiazepines may take as little as seven days to resolve.
-In other cases, however, withdrawal symptoms may persist for up to three months as the user’s body slowly weans off the drug.
+Taking benzos more often, for longer periods, and in higher doses than prescribed can increase the severity and duration of withdrawal, as well.
+In cases of mild addiction, a benzo detox program may take as little as seven days.
+In more severe cases, however, withdrawal symptoms may persist for up to three months as the user’s body and brain adjust to discontinued use.

 - Chronic insomnia